-Danny's career with the Gwinnett County District Attorney's office began in September 1981, immediately upon graduation from the University of Georgia School of Law.
+Danny's career with the Gwinnett County District Attorney's office began in September 1981 immediately upon graduation from the University of Georgia School of Law.
 He served as a Trial Assistant for three years and was then promoted to Senior Assistant District Attorney.
-Subsequently, he was assigned as head of the Trial Division of the D.A. office supervising trial attorneys.
-Danny also assumed the additional duties of the Drug Prosecutor and began the organization of a special drug prosecution unit.
+Subsequently, he was assigned as head of the Trial Division of the District Attorney’s Office supervising all trial attorneys.
+Danny also assumed the additional duties of the Drug Prosecutor at that time and began the organization of a special drug prosecution unit.
 Danny was elected District Attorney of Gwinnett County in November 1992 and has served the county since that time.
 He has served in various capacities on the Prosecuting Attorney’s Council of Georgia over the years including Chairman of the Council and is a frequent instructor for the Gwinnett County Police Academy.
 Danny actively participates in all death penalty litigation in his office including jury trials.
 Danny has received numerous awards over his 38 years of service to Gwinnett County for his dedication to law enforcement and prosecution including recognition from Mothers Against Drunk Driving, the Chief Justice’s Commission on Professionalism, and the District Attorney’s Association of Georgia District Attorney of the Year.

-Deputy Chief Assistant District Attorney- Operations: Lisa Jones
+Chief Assistant District Attorney - Operations: Lisa A. Jones

-Lisa Jones graduated from the University of Kansas in 1990 with a Bachelor of Arts degree in English and from the University of Kansas School of Law in 1993 with her Juris Doctorate.
+Lisa graduated from the University of Kansas in 1990 with a Bachelor of Arts degree in English and from the University of Kansas School of Law in 1993 with her Juris Doctorate.
 Lisa is a career prosecutor and began her legal career in Georgia in 1994 as an Assistant Solicitor-General in the DeKalb County Solicitor-General's Office.
 In 1997, she went to work for the Northeastern Judicial Circuit where she served in various supervisory capacities in both Hall and Dawson Counties, including the office’s Chief Assistant District Attorney, until 2002 when she came to the Gwinnett District Attorney's Office.

 Deputy Chief Assistant District Attorney: Rich Vandever